JacksonO123/traffic-simulation/README.md

 The goal of this project is to try to accurately simulate the behavior of traffic on highways and roadways

-## Currently working on: **Breaking**
+## Currently working on: **Decision making**

-Currently breaking is dependent on the distance to the car in front of you.

-In the future the amount of speed deducted will depend on a breaking amount parameter that is derived from a distance function to the nearest car in front.
+Cars should change lanes if they are behind a slow car, or stopped in traffic

 ## Todo

+- [x] Acceleration
+- [x] Lane changing
-- [ ] Acceleration
+- [ ] Add speed limits for roads
-- [ ] Lane changing
+- [ ] Decision making
+  - Cars should know when to change lanes

 ## Technical details